At the age of 54, after being an evangelical Protestant all my life, I joined the Catholic Church.

 The same problems existed in the Anglican Church in Canada and even in England, the heart of the Anglican Communion.
 And I had heard that the same problems were spreading in the Anglican Church in Japan as well.

-But still I was happy to simply hole up in my own small parish with its rich liturgy and do my best to ignore the problems of the larger Anglican Church.
+But still I was happy to simply hole up in my own small Anglican parish and ignore the problems of the larger Anglican Church.

 I thought I could go on living inside this bubble, safe from the boiling water outside.